 Learn about renting VCA facilities here

 GRANTS are particularly helpful for major improvements to VCA property.
-We are grateful for recent grants that allowed us to install a new air-handler to provide ventilation and air-filtration throughout the Varna Community Center:
+We are grateful for recent grants that allowed us to make kitchen upgrades and install a new air-handler to provide ventilation and air-filtration throughout the Varna Community Center:

 Tompkins County Industrial Development Agency